Aliases for TBCD Gene

 GeneCards Summary for TBCD Gene

 TBCD (Tubulin Folding Cofactor D) is a Protein Coding gene.
-Diseases associated with TBCD include corneal granular dystrophy and lattice corneal dystrophy.
-Among its related pathways are Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein and Protein folding.
-GO annotations related to this gene include GTPase activator activity and beta-tubulin binding.
+Diseases associated with TBCD include Encephalopathy, Progressive, Early-Onset, With Brain Atrophy And Thin Corpus Callosum and Corneal Dystrophy, Reis-Bucklers Type.
+Among its related pathways are Chaperonin-mediated protein folding and Cooperation of Prefoldin and TriC/CCT in actin and tubulin folding.
+GO annotations related to this gene include binding and chaperone binding.

 UniProtKB/Swiss-Prot for TBCD Gene

-Tubulin-folding protein; involved in the first step of the tubulin folding pathway.
-Modulates microtubule dynamics by capturing GTP-bound beta-tubulin (TUBB).
+Tubulin-folding protein implicated in the first step of the tubulin folding pathway and required for tubulin complex assembly.
+Involved in the regulation of microtubule polymerization or depolymerization, it modulates microtubule dynamics by capturing GTP-bound beta-tubulin (TUBB).
+Its ability to interact with beta tubulin is regulated via its interaction with ARL2.
 Acts as a GTPase-activating protein (GAP) for ARL2.
-Its ability to interact with beta tubulin is regulated via its interaction with ARL2.
 Induces microtubule disruption in absence of ARL2.
 Increases degradation of beta tubulin, when overexpressed in polarized cells.
 Promotes epithelial cell detachment, a process antagonized by ARL2.
-Induces tight adherens and tight junctions disassembly at the lateral cell membrane.
+Induces tight adherens and tight junctions disassembly at the lateral cell membrane (PubMed:10722852, PubMed:10831612, PubMed:11847227, PubMed:20740604, PubMed:27666370, PubMed:28158450).
+Required for correct assembly and maintenance of the mitotic spindle, and proper progression of mitosis (PubMed:27666370).
+Involved in neuron morphogenesis (PubMed:27666374).